Emerging Research Issues for Washington Agriculture 2015 Internal Competitive Grant Program Request for Proposals

 Not all emerging issues are interdisciplinary in nature; but for the many that are, it is important to describe the multi-disciplinary and interdisciplinary components of the project.
 The formation of teams to address the emerging issues is strongly recommended.

 - Faculty capacity to successfully complete the project (10 points)

 The researchers listed for the project should be actively involved in the project and have a documented history of research productivity that is appropriate for the research being proposed.
-The specific role of each faculty member listed on the proposal must be explicitly and clearly articulated and the output depending on each faculty member’s effort must be stated.
+The specific role of each faculty member listed on the proposal must be explicitly and clearly described and the component of the project that depends on each faculty member’s effort must be stated.
+Is the budget appropriate?

 - Contributions to graduate education (10 points)

-In support of one of the most broadly identified benchmarks at WSU and in CAHNRS, faculty are encouraged to support Ph.D. graduate students through this program, recognizing that funding beyond one year (up to a maximum of two) is not guaranteed and the faculty member and/or department must be willing to continue to the support of the student beyond the duration of this grant program’s support.
+In support of one of the most broadly identified benchmarks at WSU and in CAHNRS, faculty are encouraged to support Ph.D. graduate students through this program, recognizing that funding beyond one year (up to a maximum of two) is not guaranteed and the faculty member and/or department must be willing to continue the support of the student beyond the duration of ERI support.

 Note the following definitions of targeted deliverables:

 - Outputs can be products such as journal publications, web-based information, other publications, presentations, workshops, seminars, or other tangible items, activities, or events